Kathryn Crawford: Early years

-Born in Wellsboro, Pennsylvania, Crawford was the daughter of Michael and Ann (Scott) Moran.
+Born in Wellsboro, Pennsylvania, Crawford was the daughter of Michael and Ann Scott (Rusling) Moran.
 Her father worked in a glass factory.
 Her parents divorced when Crawford was 5 years old, and she did not see her mother again for nearly four decades.

 Soon after Crawford's mother fell ill, her father moved the family to Los Angeles.
 She didn't get along with her stepmother, and at the age of 15, Crawford eloped with her sister's boyfriend to get out of the house.
 After a year and a half of marriage, the two separated.
 Her mother, who later remarried and was working as a hotel maid, searched 12 years for her daughters and found them after she saw Kathryn in a movie magazine in 1929.

 Crawford first ventured into singing when she joined the choir at St. Stephen's Episcopal Church of Huntington Park while she was a high school student.
 The choir director gave her vocal lessons to improve her singing.